-Lentil and Potato Pot Pies with Rosemary Biscuit Crust
+Lentil and Potato Pot Pies with Rosemary Biscuit Crust is a great vegetarian main dish or a perfect side dish for any holiday gathering.

 Lentils.
 Lentils.
 Lentils.
 I love lentils!